vlee-harmonicinc/machine-learning-note/readme.md

 I have not read all papers.
 I just drop a short note when I read it from related work or reference list.
 I hope I will have time to read it someday :P

 # Requirement
-`pip3 install sphinx sphinx-autobuild sphinx_rtd_theme recommonmark jieba`
+`pip3 install sphinx sphinx-autobuild sphinx_rtd_theme recommonmark jieba sphinx_markdown_tables`
 sphinx: build rst to html
 sphinx_rtd_theme: readthedoc theme
 recommonmark: sphinx extension for markdown
 jieba: chinese search engine
+sphinx_markdown_tables: render table

 # Build
 ## config
-This section should be done
+This section should be skipped since it already generated, but if you want to config your own page, run `sphinx-quickstart`
-`sphinx-quickstart`
 ## build html
 `make html`